1. General Pharmacology: A Complete Guide to Principles, Pharmacokinetics, and Pharmacodynamics

 Routes of Drug administration

-• Oral route is the most common and convenient route but may be affected by digestion and first-pass metabolism.
+• Oral Route: The most common and convenient route, but may be affected by digestion and first-pass metabolism.

-• Parenteral routes include intravenous, intramuscular, and subcutaneous administration, which provide rapid and predictable drug action.
+• Parenteral Routes: Include intravenous (IV), intramuscular (IM), and subcutaneous (SC) administration, which provide rapid and predictable drug action.

 Pharmacokinetics: ADME